scooterteam00bf/bw-patcher/LEGAL_DISCLAIMER.md

 While the Digital Millennium Copyright Act (DMCA) provides exemptions for vehicle repair and modification, **selling or distributing circumvention tools may violate federal law** under Section 1201(a)(2) anti-trafficking provisions.
 This software is provided for personal use only.

 ### Product Liability
-Creating or selling devices that bypass safety features may expose you to significant product liability claims if users are injured.
+Creating or selling modified devices may expose you to significant product liability claims if users are injured.
 Such modifications may result in liability exceeding insurance policy limits, putting personal assets at risk.

 ### Regulatory Compliance
 Operating modified devices may violate local regulations and may result in: